Pedro Friedeberg: Background

-Friedeberg has been married four times.
+Friedeberg was married four times.
 His third wife was Polish Countess Wanda Zamoyska.
-This marriage lasted twelve years which he describes at surrealist, a circus and crazy, but tiring.
-His last wife is Carmen Gutierrez, with whom he has two children, Diana and David.
-He says Carmen is a very serious woman, unlike his other former wives.
+This marriage lasted twelve years which he described as surrealist, a circus and crazy, but tiring.
+His last wife was Carmen Gutierrez, with whom he had two children, Diana and David.
+He said Carmen is a very serious woman, unlike his other former wives.
 Having children changed his life because he could no longer travel around the world and stay up until 5 am drinking.

-He currently lives in Mexico City.
-When he dies, he says he hopes to be buried at the same Venice cemetery where Stravinsky and Diaghilev are, in a tomb with a white gondola and black feathers.
+Friedeberg died in San Miguel de Allende, Guanajuato, Mexico, on March 5, 2026, at the age of 90.
+He had hoped to be buried at the San Michele Cemetery, on the Isola di San Michele in Venice, where Stravinsky and Diaghilev are buried, in a tomb with a white gondola and black feathers.